nobrefelipe/clubbers-app/clubber/lib/src/utils/README.md

 ## CLDatetime
 This class is a wrapper for the Jiffy package.

-We shoudl always be dependet on `CLDatetime` for datetime instead of Jiffy directly.
+We should always be dependet on `CLDatetime` for datetime instead of Jiffy directly.

 ### **mmm**
 Returs a short form month.